 - In the confirmation modal, click Yes to create a job for the connector to update the rank in Jira Align.

 Follow these steps to update the backlog view in Jira Software with the ranking from Jira Align:

 - If you’re using the new navigation, navigate to the backlog for a program and ensure the Time dropdown is set to All program increments.
 If you’re using the old navigation, navigate to the Backlog, select a program in the Configuration bar, and set the Configuration bar PI to All (symbolized by a plus sign in the context menu for PI).

 - In the backlog list of features or stories, click Pull Rank.

 - From the drop-down menu, select the Push rank to External System.

 In the confirmation modal, click Yes to create a job for the connector to update the rank in Jira Software.

-Notes: The Push and Pull Rank will sync the General Program Rank, which is the ranking set in the Backlog when there is a program selected and PI is set to All in the Configuration bar.
-The current General Program Rank can be verified by exporting work items from the Story or Feature Grids.
+Notes: The Push and Pull Rank will sync the General Program Rank, which is the ranking set in the Backlog when there is a program selected and the Time dropdown is set to All program increments (or the PI is set to All in the Configuration bar if you’re using the old navigation).
+The current General Program Rank can be verified by exporting work items from the stories or features pages.